adamwulf/app-launch-guide/README.md

 - [ ] a solid idea of your target market
 - [ ] a product idea that's been validated from the above market
-- [ ] a list of potential customers, and a website that's generating more
+- [ ] a list of marketing ideas that you're slowly working through
 - [ ] a business model with a well defined MVP that executes that idea